bmwaldman0918/bmwaldman0918.github.io/index.markdown

 title: About Me
 ---
 <h4>Who are you? </h4>
 I'm Ben.
-I study <a href="https://computerscience.uchicago.edu/">computer science&#128187;</a> and <a href="https://economics.uchicago.edu/content/ba-economics-specialization-data-science">Economics with a specialization in Data Science&#128520;</a> at the University of Chicago.
+I study <a href="https://computerscience.uchicago.edu/">computer science&#128187;</a> and <a href="https://economics.uchicago.edu/content/ba-economics-specialization-data-science">economics with a specialization in data science&#128520;</a> at the University of Chicago.

 <h4>What are you interested in? </h4>
 I'm broadly interested in politics, economics and computer science.
 I'm especially interested in elections (particularly <a href="https://davesredistricting.org/">electoral districts</a>), behavioral economics and data structures.